166th Aviation Brigade (United States)

-The 166th Aviation Brigade is an aviation training brigade of the United States Army headquartered at Fort Hood, Texas.
+The 166th Aviation Brigade is an aviation training brigade of the United States Army headquartered at Fort Cavazos, Texas.
 It was a subordinate unit of First Army – Division West.
 An "AC/RC" (Active Component / Reserve Component) formation, the 166th Aviation Brigade was the sole organization responsible for the post-mobilization training of United States Army Reserve & National Guard aviation units.
 The unit was formerly designated as 3rd Brigade, 75th Division.

 From 1997, the 166th Aviation Brigade has trained other aviation units for front-line service.
 As such, it has never seen combat, and has thus never earned any campaign streamers or unit awards.
 As the only brigade in the First Army responsible for training aviation units, the 166th Aviation Brigade is the principal unit for training Army Reserve and Army National Guard assets preparing to deploy to contingencies around the world, which means it is responsible for 47 percent of all Army Aviation assets.

 The 166th Aviation Brigade partnered with its First Army – Division West sister brigade, the 479th Field Artillery Brigade for its combat aviation brigade (CAB) mobilizations, but maintained validation authority, or final approval over a CAB's successful completion of mobilization training.
 The 166th Aviation Brigade inactivated at Fort hood on 24 June 2015.
 The 166th Aviation Brigade reactivated at Fort Hood on 17 August 2018.

 Organization

 The 166th Aviation Brigade consisted of from 2006–2015 of eight battalions from five regiments.
 Its Headquarters and Headquarters Company is located at Fort Hood, its Reserve Component battalions were located at Fort Des Moines, Iowa, Fort Leavenworth, Kansas, Fort Riley, Kansas and Jefferson Barracks, Missouri, and its Active Component battalions were located at Fort Riley, Kansas, Fort Stewart, Georgia, Fort Knox, Kentucky and Fort Hood, Texas.
-The 1st Battalion, 291st Aviation Regiment was the brigade's primary assault helicopter training unit, specializing in fast-attack helicopters such as the Boeing AH-64 Apache.
+The 1st Battalion, 291st Aviation Regiment was the brigade's primary attack helicopter training unit, specializing in fast-attack helicopters such as the Boeing AH-64 Apache.
 The 2nd Battalion, 291st Aviation Regiment was the brigade's primary utility, lift, and air ambulance helicopter training unit, specializing in utility helicopters such as the Sikorsky UH-60 Black Hawk and the CH-47 Chinook.
 The 1st Battalion, 337th Regiment (Training Support) specialized in mobilization and de-mobilization for aviation units.
 The remaining battalions, including the 1st Battalion, 351st Regiment (Training Support), 3rd Battalion, 382nd Regiment (Logistics Support), and the 1st, 2nd, and 3rd Battalions of the 383rd Regiment (Combat Support/Combat Sustainment Support) specialized in areas of general instruction about other aspects of mobilization, conducting exercises, and logistics management.
 While its Reserve Component battalions have somewhat maintained their former mission of training National Guard and Army Reserve units in Iowa, Kansas, Nebraska, and Missouri as they did before the brigade reflagged, they have shifted toward supporting the brigade's primary mission – the mobilization of Combat Aviation Brigades (CABs) by either assisting with ground training, or training and evaluating the CABs' aviation support battalions.